Carnot rectifiability and Alberti representations

-Second, we verify that a $(\mathbb G,\mathbb H)$-differentiability space satisfies an analogue of De Philippis--Marchese--Rindler's resolution of Cheeger's conjecture.
+Finally, let us highlight that in \cref{sec5} we prove that a $(\mathbb G,\mathbb H)$-differentiability space satisfies an analogue of De Philippis--Marchese--Rindler's resolution of Cheeger's conjecture.
 The following \cref{cheegerpansuINTRO} extends \cite[Theorem~4.1.1]{DePhilippisMarcheseRindler} to the realm of Carnot groups.
-The result in \cite{DePhilippisMarcheseRindler} leveraged on the deep results of \cite{DPRAnnals}.
-In our setting, in order to prove our \cref{cheegerpansuINTRO}, we exploit the recent results obtained in \cite{ReversePansu}, where the authors prove the analogue of the reverse Rademacher theorem on Carnot groups.
+Our proof leverages on the deep results obtained in \cite{ReversePansu}, where the authors prove the analog of the reverse Rademacher theorem on Carnot groups.
 We stress that our result holds for every chart.

 \begin{teorema} Let $(X,d,\mu)$ be a Pansu-differentiability space with respect to some Carnot group $\mathbb H$.
 Let $U\subset X$ such that $(U,\varphi)$ is a Lipschitz chart with target $\mathbb G$ for $\mathbb H$-valued maps, where $\mathbb G$ is a Carnot group.
 Hence $\varphi_\sharp(\mu\llcorner U)$ is absolutely continuous with respect to every Haar measure of $\mathbb{G}$. \end{teorema}